Destroy All Humans! (2005 video game): Weapons and abilities

-Crypto possesses advanced Furon weaponry in both his flying saucer and on his person.
+Crypto possesses advanced Furon weaponry in both his flying saucer and also on foot.

-The saucer is equipped with a Death Ray which can burn humans, vehicles, and buildings; the "Abducto Beam", a tractor ray that can lift up people and objects and hurl them into the air; the Quantum Deconstructor; a highly powerful nuclear weapon that can launch radioactive bombs that utterly destroy everything in its radius; and the "Sonic Boom", a bomb that can explode on contact and shock the blast radius like a tremor.
+The saucer is equipped with a Death Ray which can burn humans, vehicles, and buildings; the "Abducto Beam", a tractor ray that can lift up people and objects and hurl them into the air, and can capture people making them alien abduction; the Quantum Deconstructor; a highly powerful nuclear weapon that can launch radioactive bombs that utterly destroy anything in this radius that detonates at; and the "Sonic Boom", a bomb that can explode on contact and shock the blast radius like a tremor.

 On foot, Crypto has an arsenal of four weapons, of which include the Zap-O-Matic, a gun that emits an electric charge, shocking its victims; the Anal Probe, a powerful rod that goes into the victim's rectum and uproots a DNA-enriched brain: the Disintegrator Ray, which turns the target's flesh and organs into ashes and renders only a charred skeleton; and the Ion Detonator, the Furon equivalent of a grenade launcher.
 He also is equipped with an upgradable jet pack to help him traverse long distances.

 The Furons have a psychokinetic ability nicknamed HoloBob to imitate the appearance of any nearby human.
 This allows a Furon to travel amongst humans unnoticed.
 The HoloBob requires PSI energy, called "concentration" in the game, which can be continually replenished by reading the thoughts of unknowing humans or other animals.
 This disguise is not without flaw, as the Majestic have the ability to see through and destroy the disguise.
 Crypto will flash red when near a Majestic agent; if he comes too close, the disguise will vanish.
 Additionally, he is able to use an ability known as PK or PsychoKinesis that allows one to psychokinetically move objects around.